eurocontrol-asu/open_alaqs/documents/BFFM2_validation/BFFM2.md

              [log10(Wf) - log10(Wf_i)] / [log10(Wf_{i+1}) - log10(Wf_i)]
 ```

-**CO special handling.** The CO log–log curve is non-monotonic: CO EI is high at idle, drops steeply to a minimum (the "Lean Azeotropic Value", LAV) near the Approach–Climbout boundary, and then remains approximately flat through Climbout and Takeoff.
-OpenALAQS detects whether the CO curve has this standard shape and, if so, applies a horizontal segment at the LAV once the fuel flow exceeds the AP–CL intersection point.
-For engines where this standard shape is not detected, a simple linear interpolation is used throughout.
+**CO / HC special handling.** The CO and HC log–log curves are non-monotonic: EI is high at idle, drops steeply through Approach, and remains approximately flat through Climbout and Takeoff.
+OpenALAQS applies the CAEP14 v14 "HC_CO Slope To Mean Value" rule: for any fuel flow above the Approach anchor, the EI is snapped to `lin_av`, the linear average of the Climbout and Takeoff anchor EIs.
+This produces a step discontinuity at the Approach boundary.
+For engines where the standard shape is not detected (non-monotonic decrease from idle to approach), a simple linear interpolation is used throughout.

 **Extrapolation capping.** If `Wf_ref_BFFM2` falls below the idle breakpoint, the idle EI is used.
 If it exceeds the takeoff breakpoint, the takeoff EI is used.
 No extrapolation beyond the EEDB range is performed.